How to Add Social Media Icons to an Email Signature

 You can't manage what you don't measure.
 The first step is to add the "Frequency" column to your Ads Manager report.

-Now, check this metric daily or every few days.
+Now, monitor this metric daily or every few days.
 There's no single "magic number" for good frequency, but here are some general guidelines:

 Frequency is directly related to audience size.
-If you're targeting a tiny, niche audience of 20,000 people with a decent budget, Facebook will run out of new people to show your ads to very quickly, causing frequency to skyrocket.
+If you target a very small, niche audience of 20,000 people with a decent budget, Facebook will run out of new people to show your ads to quickly, causing frequency to spike rapidly.

 If you see frequency rising too fast, consider:

-Often, it’s not the brand people get tired of - it’s the specific ad creative.
-Seeing the same image or video again and again is what causes fatigue.
+Often, it’s not the brand that causes fatigue, but the specific ad creative.
+Seeing the same image or video repeatedly makes people tired of it.

 Make a habit of running at least 3-5 different ad creatives within a single ad set.
 You can test different angles, messaging, or formats (image vs. video vs. carousel).
-Facebook's algorithm will naturally favor the winners, but having multiple creatives automatically reduces the frequency of each individual ad.
+Facebook's algorithm will tend to favor the best performers, but having multiple creatives also helps reduce individual ad frequency.

-Beyond that, plan to refresh your creatives entirely every 2-4 weeks, especially for evergreen campaigns.
-Even swapping out the header or a new image can make the ad feel fresh again.
+Plan to refresh your creatives entirely every 2-4 weeks, especially for evergreen campaigns.
+Even swapping out the header or an image can make your ad feel new again.

-This is a more advanced but incredibly powerful technique.
+This is a more advanced but highly effective technique.
 You can set up an automated rule in Facebook to turn off an ad set if its frequency gets too high.
-This acts as a safety net to prevent runaway ad spend on a fatigued audience.
+This acts as a safeguard to prevent excessive ad spend on fatigued audiences.

 Here's a simple rule you could create:

-Now, Ads Manager will automatically check your ad sets every day.
-If any ad set has a frequency over 8 in the last week, it will be shut off, prompting you to investigate, add new creative, or expand the audience.
+Now, Ads Manager will automatically check your ad sets daily.
+If any have a frequency over 8 in the past week, they will be turned off.
+You can then review, add new creative, or adjust your audience.

-Setting or managing your Facebook ad frequency is a fundamental practice for any advertiser who respects their audience and their budget.
-It turns advertising from an intrusion into a strategic touchpoint, ensuring your message lands effectively without leading to burnout.
-Whether you're setting a hard cap in a Reach campaign or managing it indirectly with creative rotation and audience adjustments, keeping frequency in check is a sign of a mature and sustainable advertising strategy.
+Managing your Facebook ad frequency is a fundamental practice for any advertiser who values their audience and budget.
+It turns advertising from an intrusion into a strategic touchpoint, ensuring your message lands effectively without causing burnout.
+Whether you set a strict cap in a Reach campaign or manage it indirectly through creative rotation and audience adjustments, keeping frequency in check indicates a mature and sustainable advertising approach.

-While you're creating compelling ad campaigns, remember that a strong organic presence goes hand-in-hand with paid success.
-At Postbase, we help you manage all your organic content - from Reels and TikToks to Stories and posts - in one simple, visual calendar.
-Pairing a smart paid strategy with consistent, high-quality organic content builds a brand that people are happy to hear from, creating a more receptive audience for your ads and strengthening your business far beyond the click.
+While crafting compelling ad campaigns, remember that a strong organic presence complements paid efforts.
+At Postbase, we help you manage all your organic content - reels, TikToks, stories, and posts - in one simple, visual calendar.
+Combining a smart paid strategy with consistent, high-quality organic content builds a brand that people want to hear from, creating a more receptive audience for your ads and strengthening your business long-term.

 Enhance your email signature by adding social media icons.
 Discover step-by-step instructions to turn every email into a powerful marketing tool.